Favourable modules: Filtrations, polytopes, Newton-Okounkov bodies and flat degenerations

-Instead of working with the full $G$-representation it is natural to look also at special submodules stable under a maximal unipotent subgroup $U$ of $G$, the standard example being Demazure submodules.
-One can show for $G=SL_n$ and $\lambda$ a multiple of a fundamental weight that all Demazure submodules are favourable $U$-modules (\cite{BF}).
-For arbitrary $\lambda$ a partial answer was provided in \cite{Fou}, while the general question remains open even in the $SL_n$-case.

-In section~\ref{reps} we recall some generalities about filtrations and introduce the fundamental notions, in section~\ref{cr} we discuss the connection between filtrations and degenerations of flag varieties to toric varieties.
-In section~\ref{favourablemodule} we introduce the notion of a favourable module and prove some first properties, in section~\ref{flatdegeneration} we show part {(iv)} and {(v)} of the Main Theorem.
-In section~\ref{higherembeddings} we show part {(vi)}, in section~\ref{NObody} part {(vii)} of the Main Theorem.
-In section~\ref{multiconeversion} we discuss a multi-cone version of the Main Theorem.
-Examples are discussed in section~\ref{flags}.
+In Section~\ref{orbit} we describe the coordinate ring of the flag varieties.
+In Section~\ref{reps} we recall some generalities about filtrations and introduce the fundamental notions, in Section~\ref{cr} we discuss the connection between filtrations and degenerations of flag varieties to toric varieties.
+In Section~\ref{toricsection} we make a link to the toric geometry and in Sections~\ref{hcr1} and \ref{hcr2} we study the homogeneous coordinate rings.
+In Section~\ref{favourablemodule} we introduce the notion of a favourable module and prove some first properties, in Section~\ref{flatdegeneration} we show part {(iv)} of the Main Theorem.
+In Section~\ref{NObody} we show part {(v)} of the Main Theorem.
+In Section~\ref{multiconeversion} we discuss a multi-cone version of the Main Theorem.
+Examples are discussed in Section~\ref{flags}.